Get Maintouch

 Implement structured data.
 Schema markup helps search engines parse your content.
 AI systems use the same signals to extract information.

 Start with the basics: BlogPosting schema and FAQ schema.
 Mark up your product pages with Product schema if you sell software.
 Use Organization schema on your homepage.
 This structured data tells crawlers exactly what each piece of content is and how it relates to other pages.
 Google uses it to show rich results.
 AI systems use it to extract clean, structured information for synthesis.
-The pages with proper schema get cited more because the AI can parse them faster and with higher confidence.
+A study of 1,000 AI Overviews found that schema-marked pages are cited 2.3x more often, because the AI can parse them faster and with higher confidence.

 Build E-E-A-T. Experience, expertise, authoritativeness, trust.
 Google ranks sites that show these qualities.
 AI chatbots cite them for the same reasons.